Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Graph Sampling

 Then, for each class $c$, the top $P-1$ nearest neighboring classes can be retrieved, denoted by $\mathcal{N}(c)=\{x_i|i=1,2,\ldots,P-1\}$, where $P$ is the number of classes to sample in each mini batch.
 Accordingly, a graph $G=(V,E)$ can be constructed, where $V=\{c|c=1,2,\ldots,C\}$ represents the vertices, with each class being one node, and $E=\{(c_1, c_2)|c_2 \in \mathcal{N}(c_1)\}$ represents the edges.

-Finally, for the mini-batch sampling, for each class $c$, we retrieve all its connected classes in $G$.
-Then, together with $c$, we obtain a set $A=\{c\}\bigcup\{x|(c,x)\in E\}$, where $|A|=P$.
-Next, for each class in $A$, we randomly sample $K$ instances per class to generate a mini batch of $B=P\times K$ samples.
+Finally, for the mini-batch sampling, for each class $c$ as anchor, we retrieve all its connected classes in $G$.
+Then, together with the anchor class $c$, we obtain a set $A=\{c\}\bigcup\{x|(c,x)\in E\}$, where $|A|=P$.
+Next, for each class in $A$, we randomly sample $K$ instances per class to generate a mini batch of $B=P\times K$ samples for training.
+A pseudocode of the GS sampler is shown in Appendix A.

-A pseudocode of the GS sampler is shown in Algorithm \ref{alg:GS}.
 Note that, different from other mini-batch sampling methods, for the GS sampler the number of mini batches or iterations per epoch is always $C$, which is independent to the parameters $B$, $P$, and $K$.
 Nevertheless, the parameter $B$ still affects the computational load of each mini batch.
 Besides, one may worry that the GS sampler will be computationally expensive.
 However, note that, firstly, only one image per class is randomly sampled for the graph construction; and, secondly, the above computation is performed only once per epoch.
 In practice, we find that the GS sampler with QAConv, which is already a heavy matcher compared to the mainstream Euclidean distance, only requires tens of seconds for thousands of identities.
 Details will be presented in the experimental section.